-Concerned about the catheter's diameter?
+Concerned about the catheter’s diameter?
 No need to worry.
-Your doctor will be able to test French sizes with you and properly determine what will work best and feel comfortable for you.
+Your doctor will be able to test French sizes with you and determine what will work and feel best for you.

 After you and your doctor have discussed size options, you’ll want to start thinking about the three main intermittent catheter types available for women.